brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 ## Substituting for Hugo

 As I explained back in July, Hugo comes loaded with functionality out of the box, especially since it's several years older than the New Kewl Kids.
 And let me say this quite simply: **I STILL recommend Hugo to less "tech-savvy" users**.
-There's no such thing as an SSG that "just works"---and may never be---but Hugo comes about as close for "normal" people as anything can right now.
+There's no such thing as an SSG that "just works" --- and may never be --- but Hugo comes about as close for "normal" people as anything can right now.

 Also, **no SSG can build a site faster than Hugo can**.
 It's still the undisputed champ there.
 Fortunately, my site isn't all that big and I don't build it that often, so that doesn't faze me; but anyone who wants to maintain a lot of often-changed content on an SSG is asking for trouble on anything other than Hugo.
 (However, Eleventy is getting there; keep reading.)